xTSL-echiles/stl_containers/README.md

-# Trying to make similar containers like in STL:
+# Trying to make similar containers like in STL 98 standart:
 * Map
 * Vector
 * Stack